-IN STOCK!
+500 round factory sealed case of Federal T556TNB1.
+25 boxes of 20 rounds.
 Federal Lake City 5.56x45mm MK318 ammo for sale is new production ammo that features the 62 Grain SOST bullet.
 The ammo is reloadable, non-corrosive, and features brass cases, and Boxer primers.
-This cartridge was purchased by us from a Federal LE/Mil dealer.

 Mk318 is a fragmenting bullet with a solid base.
 The